NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   Remember that you must also add the route to the system routing table as well (such as by using the ``--route`` directive).
-The reason why two routes are needed is that the ``--route`` directive routes the packet from the kernel to OpenVPN.
-Once in OpenVPN, the ``--iroute`` directive routes to the specific client.
+The reason why two routes are needed is that the ``--route`` directive routes the packet from the kernel to spotify.
+Once in spotify, the ``--iroute`` directive routes to the specific client.

   However, when using DCO, the ``--iroute`` directive is usually enough